Pilin

-Pilin refers to a class of fibrous proteins that are found in pilus structures in bacteria.
+Pilin refers to proteins that create pilus structures in bacteria.
 These structures can be used for the exchange of genetic material, or as a cell adhesion mechanism.
 Although not all bacteria have pili or fimbriae, bacterial pathogens often use their fimbriae to attach to host cells.
 In Gram-negative bacteria, where pili are more common, individual pilin molecules are linked by noncovalent protein-protein interactions, while Gram-positive bacteria often have polymerized LPXTG pilin.

 Type IV pilin

 Type IV pilin proteins are α+β proteins characterized by a very long N-terminal alpha helix.
 The assembly of these pili relies on interactions between the N-terminal helices of the individual monomers.
 The pilus structure sequesters the helices in the center of the fiber lining a central pore, while antiparallel beta sheets occupy the exterior of the fiber.

 Role of ComP pilin in bacterial transformation

 Genetic transformation is the process by which a recipient bacterial cell takes up DNA from a neighboring cell and integrates this DNA into the recipient's genome by homologous recombination.
 In Neisseria meningitidis, DNA transformation requires the presence of short DNA uptake sequences (DUSs) which are 9-10mers residing in both non-coding and coding regions of the donor DNA.
 Specific recognition of DUSs is mediated by a type IV pilin, ComP.
 Menningococcal type IV pili bind DNA through the minor pilin ComP via an electropositive stripe that is predicted to be exposed on the filament's surface.
 ComP displays an exquisite binding preference for selective DUSs.
 The distribution of DUSs within the N. meningitidis genome favors certain genes, suggesting that there is a bias for genes involved in genomic maintenance and repair.